1. Compression test

 |Hammer blow Brinell hardness test||On site hardness inspection of normalized, annealed or quenched and tempered large pieces and raw materials.|

-The experimental method is simple, without sample processing;
+The experimental method is straightforward and does not require sample processing.

-There is a certain relationship between it and other mechanical performance indexes under static load, for example, the strength value can be roughly inferred from the hardness;
+There is a correlation between hardness and other mechanical performance indexes under static load.
+For example, the strength value can be estimated from the hardness measurement.

-The measurement range can be as large as multiple grains, as small as single grains, or even several atoms (NanoIndenter).
+The measurement range can vary from multiple grains to a single grain or even several atoms using a NanoIndenter.

-Brinell hardness (HB): the unit of measurement of the resistance of a material to permanent indentation deformation caused by the application of a test force through a cemented carbide ball indenter.
+Brinell Hardness (HB): A unit of measurement of a material’s resistance to permanent indentation deformation caused by the application of a test force through a cemented carbide ball indenter.

-Knoop hardness (HK): The unit of measurement of the resistance of a material to permanent indentation deformation caused by the application of a test force through a diamond diamond cone indenter.
+Knoop Hardness (HK): A unit of measurement of a material’s resistance to permanent indentation deformation caused by the application of a test force through a diamond cone indenter.

-Shore hardness (HS): refers to the hardness expressed by the measured setback height of the striker pin when the striker pin (a small cone with a tip and a diamond drill embedded on the tip) falls onto the surface of the tested material from a certain height by using the elastic rebound method.
+Shore Hardness (HS): Refers to the hardness expressed as the measured setback height of a striker pin (a small cone with a diamond drill tip) when it falls onto the surface of the tested material from a set height using the elastic rebound method.

-Rockwell hardness (HR): the unit of measurement of the resistance of a material to permanent indentation deformation caused by the application of a test force through a cemented carbide or a diamond cone indenter corresponding to a certain scale.
+Rockwell Hardness (HR): A unit of measurement of a material’s resistance to permanent indentation deformation caused by the application of a test force through a cemented carbide or diamond cone indenter, corresponding to a specific scale.

-Vickers hardness (HV): the unit of measurement of the resistance of a material to permanent indentation deformation caused by the application of a test force through a diamond pyramid indenter.
+Vickers Hardness (HV): A unit of measurement of a material’s resistance to permanent indentation deformation caused by the application of a test force through a diamond pyramid indenter.

-Leeb hardness (HL): It refers to the hardness value calculated by the ratio of the rebound speed and impact speed of the punch at 1mm from the surface of the sample when the impact body with specified quality impacts the surface of the sample at a certain speed under the action of elastic force.
+Leeb Hardness (HL): Refers to the hardness value calculated as the ratio of the rebound speed and impact speed of a punch 1mm from the surface of the sample when an impact body of specified quality impacts the surface of the sample at a set speed under elastic force.

-Standard block: It is used for indirect inspection of indentation hardness tester, and has standard block materials with qualified indentation values.
+Standard Block: Used for indirect inspection of indentation hardness testers, it has standard block materials with qualified indentation values.